chophilip21/chophilip21.github.io/_posts/networking_part1/2023-04-01-network_part1.md

 # 3.0 - DNS (Domain Name System) <a name="DNS"></a>

-Before setting up VPN according to [this SSH article](https://chophilip21.github.io/openssh_part3/), it's important to have a solid understanding of DNS. **Like how humans can be identified by their names, social security numbers, and even email addresses, Internet hosts can be identified by hostnames instead of IP addresses**, like google.com or facebook.com.
+Before setting up VPN according to [this SSH article](https://chophilip21.github.io/openssh_part3/), it's important to have a solid understanding of DNS.
+DNS is also application layer protocol. **Like how humans can be identified by their names, social security numbers, and even email addresses, Internet hosts can be identified by hostnames instead of IP addresses**, like google.com or facebook.com.
 DNS is nothing more than translating hostnames to IP addresses.

 Apart from hostname translation, DNS can also do: